Overview

 In a pancreas transplant, the donor pancreas with a small segment of the donor's small intestine is connected to a segment of the recipient's small intestine.
 The original pancreas is left in place unless it's causing complications.

-Surgeons perform pancreas transplants with general anesthesia, so you are unconscious during the procedure.
-The anesthesiologist or anesthetist gives you medication as a gas to breathe through a mask or injects a liquid medication into a vein.
+Surgeons perform pancreas transplants with general anesthesia.
+This means you are in a sleeplike state during the procedure.
+A member of the care team gives you the anesthesia medicine as a gas to breathe through a mask or as a liquid medicine injected into a vein.

-- An incision is made down the center of your abdomen.
+- A cut is made down the center of your abdomen.

 - The surgeon places the donor pancreas and a small portion of the donor's small intestine into your lower abdomen.